 If you only take one thing from this list of integration ideas., take this!

 Choose a decision you have made from your psychedelic experience.
 Something you want to start doing.
-If it is something you want to stop doing then what will you do instead?
+And if it is something you want to stop doing then what will you do instead?
 With that decision, rehearse what doing that would look, feel and sound like if you did it in the specific situation/context.
 Or how it would apply across your life in multiple situations/contexts if it is more of an attitude adjustment.
 Imagine a time (in that context or multiple contexts) within a day or two, and again in a week, and a month, 6 months and next year.
-For each of those times, play the new behaviour out in as much detail as you can.
+And for each of those times, play the new behaviour out in as much detail as you can.
 If something isn’t right, adjust it and do it again until it IS right.
-If your change is across contexts., then do the same with different people, places, situations and times.
+And if your change is across contexts., then do the same with different people, places, situations and times.

 There are three more integration techniques from NLP that I will briefly point out as being particularly valuable for psychedelic integration.
-The first is anchoring which I have written about in an article on this website.
-Learn about it and how to use it here:
+The first is anchoring which is a very powerful technique using a natural ability of the brain.

 The basic idea behind anchoring is that significant emotions get linked to events or external triggers.
 Have you ever heard a song that instantly brought back memories of a past person or event?
 Or does seeing a dog either bring with it feelings of nervousness or joy?
 These are examples of anchored or conditioned responses formed in the past.
-Some are simple and formed over time like the feeling you get when your partner says something to you in a particular tone of voice.
-Others have more far-reaching consequences and can be formed in a matter of seconds.
+And some are simple and formed over time like the feeling you get when your partner says something to you in a particular tone of voice.
+While others have more far-reaching consequences and can be formed in a matter of seconds.
 An example of this being Phobia’s where a traumatic experience imprints on your future behaviour.
-You can use this same automatic process on purpose to your advantage.
-By creating your own anchors around feeling different in response to external triggers, you can integrate new ways of being into your future.
+And the good news is that you can use this same automatic process on purpose to your advantage.
+Because by creating your own anchors around feeling different in response to external triggers, you can integrate new ways of being into your future.
 In the case of trauma, the second technique I will mention is the NLP fast phobia and trauma cure…

 Psychedelic integration with the NLP fast trauma cure

 We all have times in our past where upsetting or traumatic events have made a lasting impression on our beliefs and behaviour.
-I highly recommend you seek an experienced practitioner to guide you if it is for a phobia or serious traumatic event.
+And I highly recommend you seek an experienced practitioner to guide you if it is for a phobia or serious traumatic event.
 A modified version of the technique is very effective for less serious challenges though.
-And you can learn about this technique and how to use it step by step by reading this article here:

 Acceptance to release anxiety

 Mindfulness has its roots in Buddhist traditions.
 A strong ego (sense of self) is seen by Buddhist practice as being a source of distress.
-Ego dissolution or a loss of sense of self, is one characteristic of many psychedelic experiences.
+And ego dissolution or a loss of sense of self, is one characteristic of many psychedelic experiences.
 This is the same ultimate goal of mindfulness.
-The two practices are therefore nicely aligned.
+So the two practices are therefore nicely aligned.
 By practising mindful observation, you train yourself to be calm in the presence of new information.
-Expanding on the Buddhist traditions, it’s worth noting that mindful observation includes looking for the looker.
+And expanding on the Buddhist traditions, it’s worth noting that mindful observation includes looking for the looker.
 IE: Taking a step back in perspective and seeing yourself., the one who is searching for answers.
 Often by doing that, patterns of ‘suffering’ become obvious.
-Remember something when looking at yourself… ‘pain is real., suffering is optional’.
+And remember something when looking at yourself… ‘pain is real., suffering is optional’.

 Integration techniques action step – Mindfulness 1 (external)